 Property-Specific Flood Charts

 Flood warnings always include a predicted maximum river gauge reading and estimated time of arrival of the peak.
 Property-specific flood charts, based on data collected in 2000, shows the approximate river gauge height when flooding of the property and floor level is likely to commence.
-Flood charts for your property can be obtained by contacting Council.

 Victoria State Emergency Service - Business FloodSafe Toolkits